Sexual Violence and Gender in the Long Run (with A. Greiner, A. Henic, and L. Kasserra). In progress.

 No other form of violence targets a person's gender identity as much as sexual violence.
 What are the effects of victimization and exposure to sexual violence on individuals' understanding of their gender roles?
 How permanent are these effects?
 And how are they transmitted across generations?
 We explore these questions by examining one of the most extreme cases of known mass wartime sexual violence, following the Soviet occupation of Germany after World War II.
 Using original data collected from individuals spanning three postwar generations, we examine outcomes in the dimensions of household decision-making, militarized masculinity, and gendered political preferences and participation.
 Data collection will take place from July to September 2024, and we aim to collect 2,600 observations, 600 of which will be from members of the same family belonging to different generations.
 We will validate our findings using variation in the location of Soviet outposts in 1946, a matching design, and data on the prevalence of births nine months after the invasion.

-Technology and Civilian Targeting in Conventional War: Evidence from Ukraine (with J. Koch).
+Technology and Civilian Targeting in Interstate War: Evidence from Ukraine (with J. Koch).
 Under review.
 Working paper version.

 Abstract

-Elites and Regime Stability: Lessons from Anti-Communist Resistance in Post-World War II Poland (with K. Krakowski and P. Charasz).
-Under review.
+Elites and Regime Stability: Lessons from Anti-Communist Resistance in Post-World War II Poland (with K. Krakowski).
+In progress.
 UNU-WIDER Working Paper 2022/148 (earlier version).

 Abstract